What is Green Gold Jewelry? (And Where to Buy It)

 Is green gold more expensive?

-In theory, a green, yellow, rose, and white gold ring should cost around the same, provided they’re of the same purity, weight and design.
+In theory, a green, yellow, rose, and white gold ring should cost around the same, provided they’re of the same gold purity, weight and design.
 But in practice, green gold’s comparative rarity and novelty factor can sometimes result in a higher price tag.

 What karat is green gold?